Rysias/cds-assignments/language-assignments/language-a1/README.md

 But once that is done, the plot provides an interesting view into the book.
 (Disclaimer: I haven't read the book (yet!) so the plot also provides my first view).
 The word "thinning" is particularly interesting.
 From a quick google search it seems to be present in an interaction between the narrator and a guard in [chapter 52](http://www.literaturepage.com/read/dickens-bleak-house-802.html).
 Here the guard says the phrase "Bleak House is thinning fast" twice.
 This phrase takes up a lot of space in the plot as all words (except "is") appear in top five.

 While this finding probably won't revolutionize the field of English Litterature, it did lead me to a key part of the book in a quite organic way.
-Collocation seems to be a useful tool for distant reading (LINK) the classics (if one has access to txt files and python but not [CliffsNotes](https://www.cliffsnotes.com/)!)
+Collocation seems to be a useful tool for [distant reading](https://books.google.dk/books/about/Distant_Reading.html?id=Sh9uNQEACAAJ&redir_esc=y) the classics (if one has access to txt files and python but not [CliffsNotes](https://www.cliffsnotes.com/)!)